 This position will manage the East Bay office of API Legal Outreach.
 Please view the job announcement here for more information.

-This position will assist with all fundraising work including grant applications, donation solicitation, and events.
+This position will assist with grants and contacts management, reporting, database management, and legal administrative support work.
 Please view the job announcement here for more information.

 Development & Outreach Intern